KevinRo29/DjangoBack/README.md

 If you want to customize or expand the functionality of the application, you can:

-1. Add new features to the frontend using Vue.js.
+1. Add news characteristics to the Backend using Django and Python.

-2. Modify and improve the business logic on the backend using Django and Python.
+2. Modify and improve the business logic in the backend.

 3. Improve security through two-factor authentication.

-4. Implement a ratings and reviews system for products.
+4. Implementar un sistema de calificaciones y reseñas para los productos

 Feel free to explore and experiment with the code to adapt it to your specific needs!